 Blood Pressure in Young Adults Born at Very Low Birth Weight

-This study has found that adults born preterm at very low birth weight (<1500 g) have higher blood pressure than those born at term, with being female and exposure to maternal preeclampsia as additional risk factors.
+This study supported by the APIC collaboration has found that adults born preterm at very low birth weight (<1500 g) have higher blood pressure than those born at term, with being female and exposure to maternal preeclampsia as additional risk factors.
 Click to read the full article.

 Hovi, P., et al, 2016.
 Blood Pressure in Young Adults Born at Very Low Birth Weight, Hypertension, 68(880–887).

 Cardiovascular MorbiditiesA diseased condition or state.
 More in Adults Born Preterm: Getting to the Heart of the Matter!

 Heart Structure and Function in adults born Preterm

 Preterm Birth and Ischemic Heart Disease

 Preterm Birth and Reduced Exercise Capacity